-Risk type Risk grouping Risk name Risk definition Retention & Organisational Gaps Employment Loss of implicit knowledge and experience of key individuals or teams, or failure to recruit the necessary amount or calibre of human resources.
-Failure to ensure employment and compensation People reputation/ compliance Performance practices are in line with market standards and are appropriate in the context of employment law.
-Ineffective (e.g. inefficient and reactive) management management and/or monitoring of employee underperformance.
+Risk type Risk grouping Risk name Risk definition Retention & Organisational Gaps Loss of implicit knowledge and experience of key individuals or teams, or failure to recruit the necessary amount or calibre of human resources.
+People Employment reputation/ compliance Failure to ensure employment and compensation practices are in line with market standards and are appropriate in the context of employment law. Гсоріс Performance management Ineffective (e.g. inefficient and reactive) management and/or monitoring of employee underperformance.
 Financial Crime (excl.
 Sanctions) Failure to implement or maintain the processes and procedures necessary for the detection and prevention of fraud and financial crime, both internal and external.
 Systems IT/Systems Failure Major IT, systems or service failure (e.g. systems are disrupted, unavailable or insecure).
 Processes Data Security Failure to implement or maintain the systems and processes necessary to protect the confidentiality, integrity or availability of information and data.
 Project risk/change management Projects and/or change initiatives are not delivered to plan, budget or specification or the risks inherent to the project are not appropriately managed.
 Operational Outsourcing Ineffective or inadequate oversight of individual outsourced arrangements and/or the overall outsourcing portfolio; including both intra-group and external arrangements.
 Business continuity Failure to restore the delivery of services, operations or premises to acceptable predefined levels following a disruptive incident Financial Misstatement The risk that financial statements have been misstated to a material degree, as a result of error or fraud.
 Reserving Process Ineffective processes, controls and systems in place to effectively manage and monitor reserves.
 Claims Management Ineffective management of claims (e.g. customer experience and appropriateness of decisions).
 The processes, controls and systems in place to support and monitor individual underwriting decisions are insufficient/ineffective.
-Underwriting Operations "Underwriting Operations" covers (a) policy/documentation issuance (new business, renewals, mid-term adjustments, cancellations); (b) data capture; (c) monitoring of underwriter decisions; (d) Delegated Authority oversight.
+Underwriting Operations